NujraSingh/personalwebsite/content/featured/SpotifyProfileV2 copy 2/index.md

   - Illustrator
 ---

-Mishkas' owner, Sinisa, wanted me to create a series of illustrations that would be used for marketing campaign to advertise Mishkas' bestsellers as well as a soon to be released latte.
-I proposed a style that is reminiscient of herbarium samples-- dried plants that are catalogued and stored for future research.
+Mishkas' owner, Sinisa, wanted me to create a series of illustrations that would be used to advertise his best selling drinks as well as a soon to be released latte.
+I proposed a style that's reminiscient of herbarium samples-- dried plants that are catalogued and stored for future research.

 I created 6 posters, wrote the copy for several paid Instagram and Google ads, and measured our online campaign performance over the course of several weeks.
-We then created a limited edition release of 25 prints per design which sold out within a week.